University Policies Related to Graduate Assistants Teaching Assistants Teaching Associates and Student Research Assistants - UTDPP1075

 The appeal by the student must be made in writing to the Graduate Dean within 10 working days of the date of the notification of the termination of the student's assistantship.
 The request for reconsideration must be concise.
 The student is encouraged to attach copies of all relevant statements, documents (written or electronic material) on the matter in support of his/her appeal.
 The student should also include a clear statement of the student's desired outcome of the appeal process.

-The Graduate Dean will convene a review panel consisting of a School Dean and a faculty member from schools other than that of the student and the Graduate Dean.
-The panel will review all submitted material, will meet with the supervisor who terminated the assistant and the assistant to provide the opportunity for additional clarifications as appropriate.
+The Graduate Dean will convene a review panel consisting of a School Dean and/or an administrative Vice President and a faculty member from schools other than that of the student and the Graduate Dean.
+The panel will review all submitted materials, will meet with the supervisor who terminated the assistant or associate and the student to provide the opportunity for additional clarifications as appropriate.
 The student will be notified in writing of the outcome of the appeal within 10 working days of the date the student's written appeal is received by the Graduate Dean.
 The decision of the review panel will be final.

-The graduate assistant is expected to work closely with the faculty supervisor in carrying out assigned teaching/research duties and also to make good progress toward the completion of the degree program.
-The graduate assistant is obligated to maintain and enforce standards of academic honesty and integrity and to report violations of these to the faculty supervisor.
-The graduate assistant is expected to keep well informed of Department, School, and institutional regulations and follow them consistently.
-The graduate assistant is expected to maintain all records pertinent to his or her assignment and to transfer them as and when requested by his or her supervisor.
+The Teaching Assistant, Research Assistant, Graduate Assistant, or Teaching Associate is expected to work closely with the faculty, research, or administrative supervisor in carrying out assigned teaching/research/administrative duties and also to make good progress toward the completion of his/her degree program.
+The Teaching Assistant, Research Assistant, Graduate Assistant, or Teaching Associate is obligated to maintain and enforce standards of academic honesty and integrity and to report violations of these to the faculty/research/administrative supervisor.
+The Teaching Assistant, Research Assistant, Graduate Assistant, or Teaching Associate is expected to keep well informed of program, school, department, and University regulations and follow them consistently.
+The Teaching Assistant, Research Assistant, Graduate Assistant, or Teaching Associate is expected to maintain all records pertinent to his or her assignment and to transfer them as and when requested by his or her supervisor.

-Evaluation of performance is a critical part of the assistantship experience and should involve ongoing communications between the graduate assistant and faculty supervisor(s).
-The School, or, if delegated, Department, is responsible for establishing appropriate procedures for a formal annual evaluation which will help the assistant identify strengths and weaknesses.
-This evaluation will be a part of the assistant's departmental record.
-This evaluation will also provide an avenue for assistants to assess their assistantships from their own perspectives.
+Evaluation of performance is a critical part of the assistantship experience and should involve ongoing communications between the Teaching Assistant, Research Assistant, Graduate Assistant, or Teaching Associate and faculty/research/administrative supervisor(s).
+The School, or, if delegated, program, school, and/or department or administrative unit, is responsible for establishing appropriate procedures for a formal annual evaluation which will help the student identify strengths and weaknesses.
+This evaluation will be a part of the graduate student's employment record.
+This evaluation will also provide an avenue for assistants/associates to assess their work from their own perspectives.

-The supervisor of a graduate assistant is expected to inform and advise the assistant directly in matters which pertain to performance.
+The supervisor of a Teaching Assistant, Research Assistant, Graduate Assistant, or Teaching Associate is expected to inform and advise the Assistant/Associate directly in matters which pertain to performance.
 The supervisor should inform a Teaching Assistant or Teaching Associate specifically of all curricular matters in the course (e.g., content, methods, objectives, and standards) and provide advice in teaching techniques and teacher/student relations.
-The supervisor of a Research Assistant should establish research goals with the assistant which assure that the assistant has the opportunity to learn proper research procedures and techniques and which contribute to the assistant's growth as a scholar.
+The supervisor of a Research Assistant should establish research goals with the assistant which assures that the assistant has the opportunity to learn proper research procedures and techniques and which contribute to the assistant's growth as a scholar.
+The administrative supervisor of a Graduate Assistant should inform the assistant by outlining the administrative and/or research duties and other activities to be carried out which contribute to the professional growth as a practitioner.

-The supervisor is responsible for apprising the assistant of the nature of records to be kept in the course of performance of the assigned duties and of the disposition of these records required at the termination of the assignment.
+The supervisor is responsible for apprising the Teaching Assistant, Research Assistant, Graduate Assistant, or Teaching Associate of the nature of records to be kept in the course of performance of the assigned duties and of the disposition of these records required at the termination of the assignment.
 For Teaching Assistants and Teaching Associates, such records may include grade sheets, copies of quizzes or examinations, and student reports.
 For Research Assistants, they may include laboratory notebooks, primary data, and computer runs.
+For Graduate Assistants, they may include pertinent university information, files, emails, and institutional research data.
 These examples are not all-inclusive.

-The supervisor is responsible for ongoing communication regarding the quality of the assistant's performance.
+The supervisor is responsible for ongoing communication regarding the quality of the Teaching Assistant, Research Assistant, Graduate Assistant, or Teaching Associate performance.
 The supervisor is the primary evaluator of this performance.

 - Issued: April 12, 1976